HomeCustomersFair Dealing

 Dealing with feedback in an independent, effective and prompt manner

-The Fair Dealing Guidelines Committee (FDGC), comprising senior management appointed by our Chief Executive Officer, is responsible for ensuring Fair Dealing Outcomes for our customers.
-The Board and Management provide oversight through the Board Risk Management Committee and the Risk and Capital Committee respectively.
+Two Fair Dealing Committees (FDCs), each within Group Retail, and Group Wholesale Banking and Global Markets, comprising senior management appointed by our Group Chief Executive Officer, are responsible for ensuring Fair Dealing Outcomes for our customers.
+The Board and Management provide oversight through the Board Risk Management Committee and the Culture and Conduct Committee respectively.

-Under the FDGC’s leadership and guidance, UOB has been, over the years, proactively driving the implementation of various new and/or improved controls and process refinement initiatives aimed at improving the standards of achieving Fair Dealing Outcomes.
+Under the respective FDCs leadership and guidance, UOB has been, over the years, proactively driving the implementation of various new and/or improved controls and process refinement initiatives aimed at improving the standards of achieving Fair Dealing Outcomes.
 These include:

 • mandatory training on MAS Fair Dealing for all employees;